Press Statement “Response to Indonesian UPR Session in UN Human Rights Council”

 We are of the opinion that there are inconsistencies in some respects, especially those relating to human rights:

-10. The Indonesian government is also vague on the issue of death penalty, simply stating that the it is part of its positive law and a necessary measure to address drug problem which is considered to be the most serious crime.
-This is despite the fact that in a different UN forum, namely the General Assembly, through the resolution on the moratorium of death penalty, Indonesia took a firm stance to build safeguards to prevent executions with the view to put in place a moratorium on the practice and ultimately ensure its permanent abolition.
+10. The Indonesian government is also vague on the issue of the death penalty, simply stating that it is part of its positive law and a necessary measure to address the drug problem which is considered to be the most serious crime.
+This is even though in a different UN forum, namely the General Assembly, through the resolution on the moratorium of the death penalty, Indonesia took a firm stance to build safeguards to prevent executions with the view to put in place a moratorium on the practice and ultimately ensure its permanent abolition.

 Geneva, May 5, 2017 Civil Society Coalition for UPR Advocacy